Doc Middleton: Criminal career

-Media produced of his life
+In media

 A short documentary film aired on Nebraska PBS in 2017 by filmmaker David Higgins (The Aviation Cocktail) called Doc Middleton: The Unwickedest Outlaw.
 The opening of the short states that Higgins has spent a decade researching the life of the famed Nebraska outlaw.
 The film uses reenactments and animation, along with interviews from individuals such as Platte County historian Tim Benson, President of the Association of Professional Genealogists Roberta King, Rock County historian Carolyn Hall and Converse County historian Steve Gregersen.